On Your Medical Malpractice Lawsuit in Texas & New Mexico

 In the event that a foreign object is left inside a person post-surgery, many states have statutes that alter the time limitations for a case to be filed.
 Rightfully so!
 However, in Texas this is not the case.
 When a surgeon leaves something inside of a patient’s body, such as a swab or even worse, scissors, the patient has the same time limit on when they can file a case, regardless of when they find out about the foreign object.
 For example, under the statute of limitations for a medical malpractice lawsuit in Texas, a person may have surgery in January of 2000 and not find out about the needle that was left inside of their body until March of 2010.
 Since it exceeds the 10-year time limit, the patient is unable to file their lawsuit.
 New Mexico does not offer extended time parameters for discovering foreign objects.
 They still rely on the three year time limit.

-If you find yourself dealing with a medical malpractice case in the state of Texas, be sure to know the parameters of filing a lawsuit.
+If you find yourself dealing with a medical malpractice case in the state of Texas or New Mexico, be sure to know the parameters of filing a lawsuit.
 It is always best to act immediately.
 However, the problem isn’t always known in a timely manner.
 Be sure to track your surgery or medical treatment from start to finish and long after.
 If there are any discrepancies on the treatment that was provided, it is best to take care of it sooner rather than later.
 Many patients try to brush off any additional care or attention they may need, when it is best to treat it all efficiently and correctly.

 In conclusion, whenever surgery or treatment is necessary, be sure to document the experience step-by-step from initial consultation all the way throughout recovery.
 In any instance where you feel there is a conflict or inconsistency in either the procedure or recovery phase, be sure to consult your doctor and/or an attorney if you believe to have been involved in a medical malpractice situation.
 Know the laws and know your rights.